zmy0401/CurriculumAgent-A-Collaborative-Agent-Framework-for-Curriculum-Revision/README.md

 ## Status

-The paper associated with this repository is currently under peer review.
 The code and complete datasets will be made publicly available upon acceptance.